galaunay/pyDSA_gui/README.md

 ## Documentation

-pyDSAqt5 is designed to be simple and straightforward to use.
+pyDSA_gui is designed to be simple and straightforward to use.
 If you don't understand the effect of an option, please refers to the inline documentation of [pyDSA](https://framagit.org/gabylaunay/pyDSA), where all the features are documented in details.